© 2022 Northern Digital Inc - All Rights Reserved

 However, if a physical shock occurs that is strong enough to affect measurement accuracy, a built-in bump sensor will be triggered, and the user alerted.
 If the user wants to further evaluate the extent of the physical shock on the Polaris optical tracker’s accuracy, the AAK can be used.

 The AAK consists of an accuracy assessment tool and software to assess the in-field accuracy of the Polaris optical tracker within the application environment.
 Together, the hardware and software will guide the user through predefined positions in the measurement volume, with measurement data recorded along the way.
-Once the measurement results are calculated, the AAK software will generate an accuracy pass/fail report.
+Once the measurement results are calculated, the AAK software will generate an accurate pass/fail report.

 The entire accuracy assessment procedure can be completed in less than 15 minutes.
-While not a substitute for factory-calibration, the AAK can complement OEM navigation system calibration and startup protocols.
+While not a substitute for factory calibration, the AAK can complement OEM navigation system calibration and startup protocols.

 NDI tracking and measurement products are general metrology components that can be integrated into customer products, research experiments, and/or as components of medical devices that require precision measurement and tracking.
 While NDI components and technology can be integrated into original equipment manufacturer (OEM) medical devices, they are not specifically intended for a given application and, as such, have not been developed or manufactured in accordance with medical device standards.
 It remains the responsibility of the OEM customer or end-user to determine and test the suitability of NDI components and technology for their intended use, including performing any required ethics approval, verification, and validation required to demonstrate suitability and compliance.
 System-level testing, certification, and validation are the responsibility of the original equipment manufacturer or the applicable end-user and should be completed prior to the use of NDI products or technologies in any application.